POTENTIAL JOB ASSIGNMENTS

 Engineering Chemistry Track

-Materials Chemistry is an interdisciplinary program designed to meet the Air Force’s need for qualified personnel with an understanding of modern materials, such as composites, ceramics, polymers, alloys, semiconductors, superconductors and nanomaterials.
+Engineering Chemistry is an interdisciplinary program designed to meet the Air Force’s need for qualified personnel with an understanding of modern materials, such as composites, ceramics, polymers, alloys, semiconductors, superconductors and nanomaterials.
 It bridges the gap between designing and developing materials at the molecular level and the physical application of these materials at the macro level for structural, electronic and optical uses.
+Additionally, the Engineering Chemistry track includes additional courses in engineering disciplines which may qualify graduating cadets for the 62E (Developmental Engineer) AFSC.

 VALIDATION AND TRANSFER CREDITS